google/WebFundamentals/src/content/en/updates/2019/06/nic75.md

 file once you’ve finished compressing it.
 The Web Share API currently supports the sharing of [audio files, images, videos, and text documents][web-share-ok].

-It’s best to use feature detection to see if the web share API is supported, and fallback to your traditional mechanism if it’s not.
+It’s best to use feature detection to see if the Web Share API is supported, and fallback to your traditional mechanism if it’s not.
 And you can use `navigator.canShare` to check if file sharing is supported.